sub-convert¶

 Jellyfin plugin interface¶

-Since Docker containers will most likely be the intended way of interacting with this project, I thought up the concept of creating a custom Jellyfin plugin that can interface with it.
+Since Docker containers will most likely be the intended way of interacting with this project, I thought up the concept of creating a custom jellyfin plugin that can interface with it.
 This is an early stage idea, but I image a server running inside the container waiting for a request from jellyfin which points to a directory path were new .mkv files have been added.

 It will then launch sub-convert and tell it to look for files in the requested path and convert their contents.